Traditionally adsl used what is known as "FAST" method for transmitting

 - It is important to note that Interleave Depth & Interleave

-Delay do not appear to be the same thing as the additional amount of
+Delay are not necessarily the same thing as the additional amount of

 latency you will see when interleaving is switched on.